jneytchev-at-panw/pcs-migration-management/README.md

 `python3 main.py -creds`

+-uuid Allows for specifying a single entity's ID that will be migrated.

+`python3 main.py -uuid`

+You can of course combine run options for convenience.

+`python3 main.py -uuid -yaml my_uuid_migrate.yml`

 -quiet Hides the logging output and only shows progress bars in the terminal output.

 `python3 main.py -quiet -yaml my_sync_settings.yml`